wesleyegberto/gh-actions-java/README.md

 ## Description

-Example to test Github Actions with Java.
+Repository to test different Github Actions with Java.

 Workflows: